mered0th/meredoth-site/_posts/2022-12-05-Enums-in-c#-part1.md

 ---
 layout: post
-title: "A guide for better use of enums in c# part 1."
+title: "A guide for better use of enums in C# part 1."
 summary: "A variable should only be doing one thing."
 date: '2022-12-5'
 category: C#